 \subsection{MARL and MRRL Platforms}

 The Multi-Agent Particle Environment (MPE)~\cite{MPE} is a popular framework for evaluating MARL algorithms, consisting of cooperative and adversarial 2D tasks.
 In MPE, agents apply forces to particles which can interact with landmarks and other agents.
-This is a popular setup in MARL environments and has been extended by platforms such as VMAS~\cite{vmas}: a vectorized version of MPE that is supported by GPUs to allow for more complex scenarios and faster training.
-However, particle simulators have very different dynamics than real robots making them poor choices for MRRL benchmarking.
+This is a popular setup in MARL environments and has been extended by platforms such as VMAS~\cite{vmas}: a vectorized MARL platform that can use GPUs for much faster training.
+However, particle simulators have very different dynamics than real robots making them poor choices to evaluate MRRL algorithms.

-Another popular MARL environment is StarCraft Multi-Agent Challenge (SMAC)~\cite{smac} which is considerably more complex, requiring agents to handle partial observability over long horizons.
+Another popular MARL environment is the StarCraft Multi-Agent Challenge (SMAC)~\cite{smac} which is considerably more complex, requiring agents to handle partial observability over long horizons.
 However, the agent dynamics in SMAC is still considerably different from real world robots, again making it a poor choice to evaluate MRRL algorithms.

-There are few frameworks that are designed to benchmark MRRL algorithms and fewer that are able to evaluate Sim2Real performance of algorithms.
-SMART~\cite{SMART} is one such evironment.
+There are few frameworks that are designed to benchmark MRRL algorithms and fewer still that are able to evaluate Sim2Real performance of algorithms.
+SMART~\cite{SMART} is one such environment.
 However, SMART is limited to scenarios involving autonomous driving, it only supports up to four robots, and neither their evaluation test bed nor their source code is publicly available.
-The other MRRL environment that allows for Sim2Real testing is MultiRoboLearn~\cite{multirobolearn}: an open-source framework that provides an OpenAI Gym interface for easier integration.
-However it also only supports a maximum of 4 robots, and, like SMART, it does not have a publicly available testbed.
+Another MRRL environment that allows for Sim2Real testing is MultiRoboLearn~\cite{multirobolearn}: an open-source framework that provides an OpenAI Gym interface for easier integration.
+However it also only supports a maximum of 4 robots, and, like SMART, does not have a publicly available testbed.
 Additionally, creating new scenarios in MultiRoboLearn requires creating custom environments in Gazebo \cite{gazebo}, introducing significant overhead.

 In contrast to existing environments, MARBLER's simulator closely mimics the constraints of physical robots \emph{and} allows researchers to evaluate Sim2Real capabilities in a standardized and reproducible way.
-Therefore, MARBLER is the first MRRL benchmark that has both a realistic simulator and a physical testbed that \emph{anyone} can use.
+Therefore, MARBLER is the first MRRL benchmark that has a realistic simulator with a physical testbed that \emph{anyone} can use.